-influence over several major factions and in several regions of the country.
-Some countries in the region, particularly India, apparently seek greater integration with the United States and other world powers and, at least until the implementation of the JCPOA in January 2016, have sought to limit or downplay cooperation with Iran.
+Most of the Central Asia states that were part of the Soviet Union are governed by authoritarian leaders and offer Iran little opportunity to exert influence by supporting opposition factions.
+Afghanistan, on the other hand, remains dependent on support from international forces, and Iran is able to exert influence over several major factions and in several regions of the country.
+Some countries in the region, particularly India, apparently seek greater integration with the United States and other world powers and, until the implementation of the JCPOA in January 2016, limited or downplayed cooperation with Iran.
 The following sections cover those countries in the Caucasus and South and Central Asia that have significant economic and political relationships with Iran.